-Approximately 160 PhD students (a third are full-time PhD students, two thirds part-time) per year are admitted to the Faculty of Medicine at Lund University.
-The group is heterogeneous, with 70-75% clinical and 20-25 % pre-clinical students.
+Approximately 200 PhD students per year are accepted to the Faculty of Medicine at Lund University.
+This group is heterogeneous, with 70-75% clinical and 20-25 % pre-clinical students, usually on part-time or full-time programs, respectively.
 Additionally, the PhD program hosts a significant number of international students with limited proficiency in Swedish and admission to the program is continuous throughout the year.

 This research school is designed to secure timely participation, align students of different backgrounds, build professional networks across the Faculty, and improve the impact of the compulsory courses for each individual PhD student.
 The Research School in Medical Science offers all compulsory PhD courses during one semester together with a fixed class of students from various research topics across all disciplines at the Faculty.
 Students are offered admission to and are expected to attend the research school during the first year of their PhD program.
-The courses are taught in English using Canvas as the digital learning environment.
+The course is taught in English using Canvas as the digital learning environment.